 The WCTP 1.3r1 interface specification that is the basis for ACM Alert Manager – Alert Communicator communication does not support the ability to pass other than a client request contact phone number in association with a message submit request.
 For this reason the ACM Profile is required to extend the WCTP 1.3r1 interface specification in a backward transparent manner in order to convey the HL7 Call Back Phone Number (OBR-17) from the ACM PCD-04 HL7 message received by the ACM Alert Manager from the ACM Alert Reporter for sending to the ACM Alert Communicator.

-In order for the WCTP server (the ACM Alert Communicator) to signal its willingness to receive and potentially support IHE ACM Profile evidentiary data extensions to WCTP 1.3r1, per the extensions mechanism defined in section 3.6 Protocol Version of the WCTP 1.3r1 interface specification, the DTD response value shall be “IHEPCD-PCD06-V1R1” to indicate support for reception of the Call Back Phone Number extension to WCTP 1.3r1.
+In order for the WCTP server (the ACM Alert Communicator) to signal its willingness to receive and potentially support IHE ACM Profile evidentiary data extensions to WCTP 1.3r1, per the extensions mechanism defined in section 3.6 Protocol Version of the WCTP 1.3r1 interface specification, the DTD response value shall be “wctp-dtd-ihepcd-pcd06-v1r1” to indicate support for reception of the Call Back Phone Number extension to WCTP 1.3r1.
 This version shall presume at a minimum WCTP version 1.3r1 capabilities, with primary emphasis on the ability of the WCTP server (ACM Alert Communicator) to support paired MCR if sent in a wctp-SubmitRequest message from the WCTP client (the ACM Alert Manager) to the WCTP server (the ACM Alert Communicator).

 On wctp-SubmitRequest messages the WCTP 1.3r1 interface specification supports a choice of one of wctp-Alphanumeric (simple text with no MCR), wctp-TransparentData (binary encoded data), or wctp-MCR (simple text accompanied with either unpaired or paired MCR).
 Since only smarter devices, associated with the newest WCTP implementations, are expected to make use of the additional alert evidentiary information in the PCD-06 transaction and so as to offload simple non-MCR message WCTP implementations from having to ignore the extensions, the wctp-MCR element tree has been selected as the extension point for the WCM related additional XML elements.